 Additionally, you will still be required to stand trial on the charges for which you have just been arrested.
 Therefore, please be in court on the date you have been given.

 Once your case is resolved, the cash bond you have just posted may be taken and applied as payment for all costs uncured and fines imposed.
 Idaho Code Sec.
 19-2923, authorizes the court to take the cash bond posted, by either you or someone on your behalf, and allow that amount of the bond be applied as payment for the fines and all costs incurred as a result of the criminal case filed against you.

 When the paperwork to post bond or the paperwork is in order from the courts for an inmate to be released the inmate will be checked for any warrants prior to being released.
 The release process does take a considerable amount of time.

 Property Pick Up

 Inmates can release their personal property to family and friends.
 The inmate is required to fill out a property release form prior to the release of the property.
-This form must be on file before property release days.
+This form must be on file before property can be released.
 The property can only be released to the person listed on the form.
 Deputies are required to check your ID before releasing the property to you.
-Property will be released on scheduled property release days only.
-Exceptions are made for those who travel more than 60 miles to reach this facility.

 Inmates cannot receive property while they are incarcerated.
 The Jail will accept current medications or prescription glasses.